Rules, Expectations & Policies

 ACADEMICS & ELIGIBILITY

 The Rock Creek Eligibility policy states that any student with 2 F’s is ineligible.
 If you become ineligible, you will not practice with the team until you become eligible and get your school work caught up.
 Absences during ineligibility will be considered unexcused.
 Remediation is available after school Monday-Thursday 3:15 -5:30 in room 107.

 As a student-athlete YOU are responsible for maintaining academic obligations.
 There is generally a high correlation between successes in the classroom and successes on the field.
 Develop your academic skills to your potential.

 In the past 4 seasons one of our goals has been to place in the top 3 in the nation in team GPA.
-In 2014 we got 13th, in 2015 we placed 4th, in 2016 we placed 6th in the Nation.
-This past season we earned a collective GPA of 3.82 and were recognized as 3rd in the Nation.
+In 2014 we got 13th, in 2015 we placed 4th, in 2016 we placed 6th in the Nation, in 2017we had our best as we earned a collective GPA of 3.82 and were recognized as 3rd in the Nation.
+This past season we had a cumulative GPA of 3.81 and earned a 4th place finish academically.
 We want to excel in the classroom and on the field.
 There is a high correlation between the two.
+We have many NFCA scholar athletes as well as many Kansas Scholar Athletes each year.

 CONDUCT, DISCIPLINE, & SUBSTANCE ABUSE